Kayak with a Ranger

 Kayak with a Ranger will take place at the south boat launch, located next to the screened-shelter campsites inside Lake Livingston State Park.

-Regular park admission fees apply; no additional charge for programs.
+Regular park admission fees of $5 per adult ages 13 and up apply; no additional charge for activities.

 Kayaks, paddles, and life jackets are provided by Lake Livingston State Park.